jgerstmayr/EXUDYN/README.rst

 Install with Windows MSI installer
 ==================================

-The simplest way on Windows 10 (and maybe also Windows 7), which works well \ **if you installed only one python version**\  and if you installed Anaconda with the option \ **'Register Anaconda as my default Python 3.x'**\  or similar, then you can use the provided \ ``.msi``\  installers in the \ ``main/dist``\  directory:
+The simplest way on Windows 10 (and maybe also Windows 7), which works well \ **if you installed only one Python version**\  and if you installed Anaconda with the option \ **'Register Anaconda as my default Python 3.x'**\  or similar, then you can use the provided \ ``.msi``\  installers in the \ ``main/dist``\  directory:

-+  For the 64bits python 3.7 version, double click on (version may differ):
++  For the 64bits Python 3.7 version, double click on (version may differ):

  \ ``exudyn-1.0.248.win-amd64-py3.7.msi``\
 +  Follow the instructions of the installer
-+  If python / Anaconda is not found by the installer, provide the 'python directory' as the installation directory of Anaconda3, which usually is installed in:
++  If Python / Anaconda is not found by the installer, provide the 'python directory' as the installation directory of Anaconda3, which usually is installed in:

   \ ``C:\ProgramData\Anaconda3``\